 3. Breakfast smoothies

 One of the easiest ways to consume more fruits and vegetables is to experiment with smoothie recipes.
 Have fun trying out different combinations of fruits and vegetables every day; chances are that most of them will turn out to be delicious.
-Smoothies are a great breakfast substitute because they are nutritious, easy to make and filling.
+Smoothies are a great breakfast option because they are nutritious, easy to make, and filling.
 You can add superfood powders to your smoothies to increase nutritional intake further.

 4. Get creative with your recipes

 You will be surprised at how innovative you can get with vegetables and fruits in the kitchen.
 Take some of your favorite recipes and do some simple veggie swaps.
 For example, a lettuce wrap for your burger, or zucchini noodles for your pasta.
 You can also use produce to replace meat, like shitake mushrooms instead of bacon!

 Sometimes, the best way to eat more fruits and veggies is to hold yourself to a pattern.
 Organize a meat-free day every week and create meals centering around fruits and vegetables instead of treating them as sides.
 Fruits can make for delicious desserts while vegetables can be highly versatile.
 Use spices like turmeric, ginger and garlic to make everything taste amazing.

 Tasty dips and dressings can make a world of difference to your regular vegetable or fruit salad.
 Once you find your favorites, there will be no going back.
 Dipping celery in a spinach hummus dip is a great source of nurients.